aleremfer/hallucination-cases/cultural-anchor-loss/under-the-sun/lyric-missclassification.md

 - re-anchored the phrase to high-frequency, canonical sources,
 - treated a modern lyric as a timeless proverb.

 This constitutes an **epistemic misframing** rather than a factual error.
+The error lies in *how meaning is framed*, not in *what facts are stated*.

+---

+## Failure Mode

+Interpretive hallucination caused by loss of cultural anchoring in short poetic inputs, leading to premature canonical re-framing instead of contextual clarification.

 ---